 Step 3: Apply a Thin, Even Layer

-Use clean fingers or a brush to apply a thin, even layer across your face.
-Avoid the eye and lip area.
+Using clean fingers or a facial brush, apply a thin, even layer across the face while avoiding the eye and lip areas.

-If your T-zone is oilier, you may apply slightly more product there.
+If your T-zone tends to be oilier, you may apply a slightly thicker layer in those areas.

 Step 4: How Long Should You Leave a Clay Mask On?